 The Legislative Bodies

 The legislative bodies from the three jurisdictions provide policy guidance and direction for the Lake Whatcom Management Program.
 These legislative bodies are the Bellingham City Council, Whatcom County Council, and Lake Whatcom Water and Sewer District Board of Commissioners.
 At least one Joint Council/Commission meeting is held each year for the Lake Whatcom Management Program.

 Lake Whatcom Management Committee (LWMC)

 The Lake Whatcom Management Committee is the City of Bellingham Mayor, Whatcom County Executive, and Lake Whatcom Water and Sewer District General Manager.
 This team is responsible for implementing the policy guidance and direction provided by the legislative bodies.

 Lake Whatcom Joint Policy Group

 The Lake Whatcom Joint Policy Group includes representatives from the Bellingham City Council, Whatcom County Council, the Lake Whatcom Water and Sewer District Board of Commissioners, and Sudden Valley Community Association, as well as staff from the Interjurisdictional Coordinating Team.
-This group meets once a month to discuss Lake Whatcom policy topics and to provide policy guidance and direction to staff working on Lake Whatcom.
+This group meets about four times a year to discuss Lake Whatcom policy topics and to provide policy guidance and direction to staff.

 Interjurisdictional Coordinating Team (ICT)

 The Interjurisdictional Coordinating Team (ICT) was created in 2000 to help coordinate activities and programs between the three jurisdictions.
-Consisting of staff from each of the three jurisdictions, this team meets on a regular basis to review the progress of tasks identified in the current work plan, coordinate activities, respond to policy concerns, and develop new work plans.
+The team consists of staff from each of the three jurisdictions.
+It meets as needed to review the progress of tasks identified in the current work plan, coordinate activities, respond to policy concerns, and develop new work plans.